mvdh7/PyCO2SYS/docs/matlab.md

 Originally, the main `CO2SYS` function in PyCO2SYS was an as-close-as-possible clone of CO2SYS v2.0.5 for MATLAB ([from here](https://github.com/jamesorr/CO2SYS-MATLAB)).
 Since then the code has been substantially reorganised and made more Pythonic behind the scenes and it is this Pythonised version that is now called up by `from PyCO2SYS import CO2SYS`.

 !!! warning
-    We strongly recommend that you use the Pythonised version [described above](#syntax)!
+    We strongly recommend that you use a Pythonised version [e.g. described above](#syntax)!

 If you do need to use the as-close-as-possible clone instead, this is still available via: